0x15F9/AutonomousGamePlaying/README.md

 - [x] Play using model and watch video to understand problem + also watch obs

-in the sucessful training, agent is not making proper use of lives (epsidodic life is needed)

 in the failed training, there is not proper use of firetorestart.
 The agent keeps moving left and right, without pressing fire to start the game with next life. this can be explained as follows:
 The training is being resumed with weights adjusted for the last life.
 However, after the last life there is no need to press fire
-It seems that wrapper 1 would have been better, perhaps the ordering of wrappers was not correct

 To allow human to play game, run the following: